-(2) Balances in the fund shall be expended solely for the purposes set forth in this subchapter and shall not be used for the general obligations of government.
-All balances in the fund at the end of any fiscal year shall be carried forward and remain part of the fund.
-Interest earned by the fund shall be deposited in the fund.
-This fund is established in the state treasury pursuant to 32 V.S.A. chapter 7, subchapter 5 of chapter 7.
+(2) Balances in the Fund shall be expended solely for the purposes set forth in this subchapter and shall not be used for the general obligations of government.
+All balances in the Fund at the end of any fiscal year shall be carried forward and remain part of the Fund.
+Interest earned by the Fund shall be deposited in the Fund.
+This Fund is established in the State Treasury pursuant to 32 V.S.A. chapter 7, subchapter 5.

 (b) Definitions.
 For purposes of this section, the following definitions shall apply:

 (1) "Clean energy resources" means electric power supply and demand-side resources, or thermal energy or geothermal resources, that are "combined heat and power facilities," "cost-effective energy efficiency resources," or "renewable energy" resources.

 (2) "Combined heat and power (CHP) facility" means a generator that sequentially produces both electric power and thermal energy from a single source or fuel.
 In order for a fossil fuel-based CHP system to participate in the clean energy program set out in this section, at least 20 percent of its fuel's total recovered energy must be thermal and at least 13 percent must be electric, the design system efficiency (the sum of full load design thermal output and electric output divided by the heat input) must be at least 65 percent, and it must meet air quality standards established by the Agency of Natural Resources.